Diphtheria, Tetanus Toxoids, Acellular Pertussis, Hepatitis B (Recombinant), and Poliovirus (Inactivated) Vaccine

 Miscellaneous: Fussiness (≤61% to 65%; grade 3: ≤3% to 4%), fever (≥100.4°F: 28% to 39%; >103.1°F: ≤1%)

-<1% (Limited to important or life-threatening): Abnormal hepatic function tests, anaphylactoid reaction, anaphylaxis, angioedema, apnea, arthus phenomenon, brachial neuritis, bulging fontanel, cough, cranial nerve dysfunction (cranial mononeuropathy), crying, cyanosis, demyelinating disease, diarrhea, dyspnea, encephalitis, erythema, fatigue, febrile seizures, Guillain-Barré syndrome, hypersensitivity reaction, hypotonia, hypotonic/hyporesponsive episode, impaired consciousness, injection site reaction (cellulitis at injection site, induration at injection site, injection site nodule, injection site pruritus, injection site vesicle, warm sensation at injection site), insomnia, lethargy, limb pain, nervousness, pallor, peripheral neuropathy (mononeuropathy), petechia, restlessness, screaming, seizure, skin rash, sudden infant death syndrome, swelling of extremities, upper respiratory tract infection, urticaria, vomiting
+<1%, postmarketing, and/or case reports: Abnormal hepatic function tests, anaphylactoid reaction, anaphylaxis, angioedema, apnea, arthus phenomenon, bulging fontanel, cough, cranial nerve dysfunction (cranial mononeuropathy), crying, cyanosis, demyelinating disease, diarrhea, dyspnea, encephalitis, erythema, fatigue, febrile seizures, Guillain-Barré syndrome, hypersensitivity reaction, hypotonia, hypotonic/hyporesponsive episode, impaired consciousness, injection site reaction (cellulitis at injection site, induration at injection site, injection site nodule, injection site pruritus, injection site vesicle, warm sensation at injection site), insomnia, lethargy, limb pain, nervousness, neuritis (brachial), pallor, peripheral neuropathy (mononeuropathy), petechiae, restlessness, screaming, seizure, skin rash, sudden infant death syndrome, swelling of extremities, upper respiratory tract infection, urticaria, vomiting

 Concerns related to adverse effects:

-• Arthus-type hypersensitivity: Patients with a history of severe local reaction (Arthus-type) following a previous tetanus toxoid dose should not be given further routine or emergency doses of Td more frequently than every 10 years, even if using for wound management with wounds that are not clean or minor; these patients generally have high serum antitoxin levels (NCIRD/ACIP 2011).
+• Arthus-type hypersensitivity: Patients with a history of severe local reaction (Arthus-type) following a previous diphtheria toxoid or tetanus toxoid-containing vaccine dose should not be given further routine or emergency doses of Td more frequently than every 10 years, even if using for wound management with wounds that are not clean or minor; these patients generally have high serum antitoxin levels (CDC/ACIP [Liang 2018]).

-• Reactions from previous pertussis vaccine: Carefully consider use in patients with history of any of the following effects from previous administration of a pertussis-containing vaccine: Fever ≥105°F (40.5°C) within 48 hours of unknown cause; seizures with or without fever occurring within 3 days; persistent, inconsolable crying episodes lasting ≥3 hours and occurring within 48 hours; collapse or shock-like state (hypotonic-hyporesponsive episode) occurring within 48 hours.
+• Reactions from previous pertussis vaccine: Carefully consider use in patients with history of any of the following effects from previous administration of a pertussis-containing vaccine: Fever ≥105°F (40.5°C) within 48 hours of unknown cause; seizures with or without fever occurring within 3 days; persistent, inconsolable crying episodes lasting ≥3 hours and occurring within 48 hours; collapse or shock-like state (hypotonic-hyporesponsive episode) occurring within 48 hours (CDC/ACIP [Liang 2018]).

-• Neurologic disorders: Use with caution in patients with history of seizure disorder, progressive neurologic disease, or conditions predisposing to seizures; ACIP guidelines recommend deferring immunization until health status can be assessed and condition stabilized (NCIRD/ACIP 2011).
+• Neurologic disorders: According to the manufacturer, use is contraindicated in patients with, progressive neurologic disease including infantile spasms, uncontrolled seizure, or a progressive encephalopathy.
+ACIP guidelines recommend deferring immunization until health status can be assessed and condition stabilized (CDC/ACIP [Liang 2018]).

 Concurrent drug therapy issues:

 • Vaccines: In order to maximize vaccination rates, the ACIP recommends simultaneous administration (ie, >1 vaccine on the same day at different anatomic sites) of all age-appropriate vaccines (live or inactivated) for which a person is eligible at a single clinic visit, unless contraindications exist.
 The use of combination vaccines is generally preferred over separate injections, taking into consideration provider assessment, patient preference, and adverse events.
 When using combination vaccines, the minimum age for administration is the oldest minimum age for any individual component; the minimum interval between dosing is the greatest minimum interval between any individual components.
-The ACIP prefers each dose of a specific vaccine in a series come from the same manufacturer when possible (NCIRD/ACIP 2011).
+The ACIP prefers each dose of a specific vaccine in a series come from the same manufacturer when possible; however, vaccination should not be deferred because a specific brand name is unavailable (ACIP [Ezeanolue 2020]).

-• Pediatric: Infants born of HBsAg-positive mothers should receive monovalent hepatitis B vaccine and hepatitis B immune globulin; infants born of HBsAg-unknown mothers should receive monovalent hepatitis B vaccine; use of combination product in these patients to complete the hepatitis B vaccination series is limited but is considered acceptable by the ACIP.
-Apnea has been reported following IM vaccine administration in premature infants; consider clinical status implications.
-In general, preterm infants should be vaccinated at the same chronological age as full-term infants (NCIRD/ACIP 2011).
+• Pediatric: Infants born of HBsAg-positive mothers should receive monovalent hepatitis B vaccine and hepatitis B immune globulin; infants born of HBsAg-unknown mothers should receive monovalent hepatitis B vaccine; use of the combination product to complete a series is acceptable once patient is old enough to receive (ie, >6 weeks old) (CDC/ACIP [Schillie 2018]).

 Dosage form specific issues: